AlexandreDecan/portion/README.md

 You can use `pip` to install it, as usual: `pip install python-intervals`.

 This will install the latest available version from [PyPI](https://pypi.org/project/python-intervals).
-Pre-releases are available from the *master* branch on [GitHub](https://github.com/AlexandreDecan/python-intervals).
+Pre-releases are available from the *master* branch on [GitHub](https://github.com/AlexandreDecan/python-intervals) and can be installed with `pip install git+https://github.com/AlexandreDecan/python-intervals`.

 ## Documentation & usage